 In 2021, she was was chartered by Unico Commodities of Houston, Texas.
 Where the tug was renamed as the Rubia.

-In 2021, the unit was returned to Centerline Logistics Corporation of Seattle, Washington.
-Where she retained her name.
+In 2021, the unit was returned to the Centerline Logistics Corporation of Seattle, Washington.
+Where she was renamed as the Adeline Marie.

 Powered by two, Tier II complaint, EMD R8-710G7C-T2 diesel engines.
 With Reintjes GMBH WAF 1563 HL/HR reduction gears, at a ratio of 4.429:1.
 Turning two, bronze, Hung Shen Machinery, fixed pitch propellers.
 She is a twin screw tug, rated at 4,000 horsepower.